24/7 customer service

 Ring’s customer service line is available 24/7, and so are its live online customer support agents.

-The Better Business Bureau gives Ring a grade of A-,2 but while its doorbells are popular and get good reviews, Ring Alarm is new enough to the home security industry that there isn’t much customer feedback out there yet.
+The Better Business Bureau gives Ring a grade of A+, but while its doorbells are popular and get good reviews, the Ring Alarm system is new enough to the home security industry that there isn’t much customer feedback out there yet.

 Ring Alarm devices are equipped with Z-Wave and Zigbee, making them compatible with a variety of third-party devices:

 - Door locks by Schlage, Yale, and Kwikset

 - Lights, plugs, and switches by GE and Leviton